pranjalverma78/Cricket_Model/README.md

 # Cricket_Model

-Predicting the winner of T20 Match!
+Build the best ML model using boosting algorithms to accurately predict “Winning Team” for a T20 match